 - big bag for putting smaller items into for transport in the luggage van

 - day sac

 - a tent (for those camping outdoors)

 - a torch (ideally)

 - sleeping bag

 - sleeping mat/inflatable mattress

 - towel

 - toiletries

 - good shoes/ boots for walking

 - sun hat

 - sun screen

-- food for lunch and eating on the road (and knife etc. for lunch)
+- food for lunch and eating on the road

 - water bottle or bag of at least 1 litre capacity

 - waterproof coat/ poncho

 v.
-The two things which most effect walking pilgrims, apart from simple tiredness, are sun stroke, in hot weather, and blisters on feet.
+The two things which most effect walking pilgrims, apart from simple tiredness, are heat exhaustion (sun stroke), in hot weather, and blisters on feet.

-Against sun stroke, ensure you have a hat with a brim, sun screen, and enough water for two hours' walking: for most people, about a litre, or more in hot weather.
-Electrolyte tablets to add to your water, in very hot weather, can make an enormous difference, and are highly recommended.
+Against heat exhaustion, ensure you have a hat with a brim, sun screen, and enough water for two hours' walking: for most people, about a litre, or more in hot weather.
+Electrolyte tablets to add to your water are highly recommended.
 They are available from camping / hiking shops and websites and elsewhere.